SpenceKonde/ATTinyCore/avr/extras/ATtiny_x7.md

 The standard Servo library is hardcoded to work on specific parts only, we include a builtin Servo library that supports the Tiny x7 series.
 As always, while a software serial port is receiving or transmitting, the servo signal will glitch.
 See [the Servo/Servo_ATTinyCore library](../libraries/Servo/README.md) for more details.
 This will disable all PWM pins except PIN_PA2, and is incompatible with tone().

 ### I2C Support
 There is no hardware I2C peripheral.
 I2C functionality can be achieved with the hardware USI.
 This is handled transparently via the special version of the Wire library included with this core. **You must have external pullup resistors installed** in order for I2C functionality to work at all.
-There is no need for libraries like TinyWire or USIWire or that kind of thing.
+We only support use of the builtin universal Wire.h library.
+If you try to use other libraries and encounter issues, please contact the author or maintainer of that library - there are too many of these poorly written libraries for us to provide technical support for.

 ### SPI Support
 There is a full hardware SPI port and the normal SPI library can be used.
+Third party libraries that are designed for tinyAVR parts should not be expected to work because they are designed for parts without real hardware SPI.

 ### UART (Serial) with LIN support
 There is one full hardware Serial port with LIN support, named Serial.
 It works the same as Serial on any normal Arduino - it is not a software implementation.
-The ATtiny x7-family has LIN support, unique among the ATtiny linup; LIN (Local Interconnect Network) is frequently used in automotive and industrial applications.
+The ATtiny x7-family has LIN support, unique among the classic ATtiny linup; LIN (Local Interconnect Network) is frequently used in automotive and industrial applications.
 One consequence of this additional feature is that the baud rate generator is able to match baud rates much more closely than a "standard" UART module.

 ## ADC Features
 The ATtiny x7 series features a mid-range ADC - it has the second reference voltage, a built-in voltage divider on AVcc (which is nominally tied to Vcc, optionally with measures taken to reduce noise; nobody takes such measures in Arduino-land, and it generally appears somewhat rare in the wild - note that per datasheet AVcc must be within 0.3V of AVcc), and a modest selection of differential pairs.
 It also has the rare feature of being able to *OUTPUT* it's internal analog reference voltages with the expectation that other parts might be using them.
 It is not clear if the pin can be used for other purposes when an internal reference is used.
 It helpfully states "The internal voltage reference options may not be used if an external voltage is being applied to the AREF pin" - now, does that mean I can still use it as an output without concern?
 Or does that mean that if an external reference is used